BrickMMO/.github/profile/README.md

 # BrickMMO

-## A Smart City Development Platform using LEGO™ Bricks
+## A Smart City Development Platform using LEGO® Bricks